laravel/jetstream-docs/1.x/features/password-confirmation.md

 ## Introduction

 While building your application, you may occasionally have actions that should require the user to confirm their password before the action is performed.
+For example, Jetstream itself requires users to confirm their password before changing their two-factor authentication settings.
 Thankfully, Jetstream has built-in functionality to make this a cinch.

 ## Password Confirmation Via Livewire